 Fourth of July Lake Trail is a 3.5 mile moderately trafficked out and back trail located near Stanley, Idaho that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until November.
+The trail offers a number of activity options and is best used from June until November.
 Dogs and horses are also able to use this trail.

 A day hike or overnighter to a beautiful alpine lake, nestled in a green meadow A nice hike with a gradual incline through rich forests and lush meadows to a beautiful lake nestled in a meadow at the base of towering mountains.
 An excellent day hike for most everyone and an excellent overnight hike for youth.
 Sharp eyes may see many types of wildlife, including deer, elk and sheep.